In order to protect our patients and employees, visitation to all inpatients will not be allowed.

 If the need for an exception arises, the patient’s nurse will arrange for a Visitation Form that our front desk will maintain.
 The identified approved visitor will be asked to show valid picture ID upon arrival and will be screened verbally for the criteria associated with COVID-19.
 Visitors will also be required to be masked and follow proper hand hygiene prior to proceeding.

 Outpatient to Inpatient Admissions

 If an outpatient becomes admitted, the support person will NOT be allowed to accompany the patient to the unit.
 Outpatient staff will be required to obtain medication list and support person contact information prior to transfer to inpatient care.

-In all outpatient areas and the Emergency Department, when absolutely necessary patients may be accompanied by one support person.
+In all outpatient areas, when absolutely necessary, patients may be accompanied by one support person.
 Children may be accompanied by one parent or guardian for appointments.